NEDEG header image

 In addition to Working Equipment Rallies, the group has displayed at numerous shows such as the Beneath the Sea scuba expo in New Jersey each March, and have presented Summer dive demos at the Long Island Seafood Festival and Middlesex County Fair.

-Founding member Jim Boyd sadly passed away in December 2010.
+Founding NEDEG member Jim Boyd sadly passed away on December 2010.
 His enthusiasm for historical diving is greatly missed, but his legacy continues with the ongoing activities of NEDEG.

 Jim Boyd Picture Jim Boyd Bench